 Confronting Implicit Bias in the Courtroom

-Implicit bias and its insidious influence on the justice system was the subject of a New York State Bar Association webinar during a week when the country watched nervously as two trials with major racial connotations came to a head.
+Implicit bias and its insidious influence on the justice system was the subject of a NYSBA webinar during a week when the country watched nervously as two trials with major racial connotations came to a head.

-Just the day before, prosecutors rested their case against three white men accused of chasing down and killing a 25-year-old Black man who was out for a jog.
+Just the day before, prosecutors in Georgia rested their case against three white men accused of chasing down and killing a 25-year-old Black man who was out for a jog.

-Regardless of the outcomes of those trials, the presenters of the CLE “Addressing Implicit Bias in The Criminal Justice System – Two Strategies” made it clear that implicit bias is inherent in any case where race is an issue—especially when the defendant is not white.
+The presenters of the CLE, “Addressing Implicit Bias in the Criminal Justice System – Two Strategies,” made it clear that implicit bias is inherent in any case where race is an issue – especially when the defendant is not white.

-Doctor Andrea Miller, director of the Racial Justice Project, explained that implicit bias exists in our minds regardless of how we might identify politically, or how sensitive or insensitive we might be to race and gender.
+Andrea Miller, clinical assistant professor of psychology and a senior court research associate at the National Center for State Courts, explained that implicit bias exists in our minds regardless of how we might identify politically, or how sensitive or insensitive we might be to race and gender.

 “Implicit stereotypes and attitudes form through repeated exposure to stereotypes in everyday life.
 These implicit biases develop in memory even if you don’t personally endorse them,” said Miller.